HUANGLIZI/ScribbleVC/README.md

 # ScribbleVC

-This repository is the official implementation of the paper ScribbleVC: Scribble-supervised Medical Image Segmentation with Vision-Class Embedding.
+This repository is the official implementation of the paper ScribbleVC: Scribble-supervised Medical Image Segmentation with Vision-Class Embedding (ACM MM 2023).

 ## Datasets